 Ransomware hits hundreds of US companies, security firm says

-A ransomware attack paralyzed the networks of at least 200 U.S. companies on Friday, according to a cybersecurity researcher whose company was responding to the incident
+A ransomware attack has paralyzed the networks of at least 200 U.S. companies

 WASHINGTON -- A ransomware attack paralyzed the networks of at least 200 U.S. companies on Friday, according to a cybersecurity researcher whose company was responding to the incident.